BlueBrain/NeuroMorphoVis/README.md

 #### Neuronal Mesh Reconstruction
 [![](docs/artifacts/interface-images/mesh-generation.png)](https://www.youtube.com/watch?v=oxCKwrZSV98&t=130s)

+## Known Bugs

+Please refer to the [github issue tracker](https://github.com/marwan-abdellah/NeuroMorphoVis/issues) for fixed and open bugs, and also to report new bugs.

 ## Publication & Citation

 If you use NeuroMorphoVis for your research, media design or other purposes, please cite our paper [NeuroMorphoVis: a collaborative framework for analysis and visualization of neuronal morphology skeletons reconstructed from microscopy stacks](https://academic.oup.com/bioinformatics/article/34/13/i574/5045775) using the following entry:

 ```